Oprichnina: Operations

-Ivan IV maintained the heightened terror as he returned to Moscow.
-A series of particularly brutal open-air executions took place in Moscow's Pagan Square.
 The persecutions began to target the oprichnina leadership itself.
 The tsar had already refused Basmanov and Viazemsky participation in the Novgorod campaign.
 Upon his return, Ivan condemned the two to prison, where they died shortly thereafter.
 Pavlov links Ivan's turn against the higher echelons of oprichniki to the increasing number of the lower-born among their ranks.
 Ivan may have reacted to the apparent discontent among the princely oprichniki over the brutal treatment of Novgorod.
 Furthermore, class disparity may have set the lower recruits against the princely oprichniki.
 As Ivan already suspected the older oprichniki on the issue of Novgorod, the lower-born recruits may have advanced the new persecutions to increase their influence in the oprichnina hierarchy.